 There are two types of ceremony:

-- Group ceremony - this lasts between 45 to 60 minutes; it is conducted by a Deputy Registrar; and civic dignitaries give speeches of welcome on behalf of the Queen and the local communities.
+- Group ceremony - this lasts between 45 to 60 minutes; it is conducted by a Deputy Registrar; and civic dignitaries give speeches of welcome on behalf of the King and the local communities.
 These ceremonies are held regularly in West Bridgford, Newark, Mansfield and Worksop.
 Groups range in size from 15 to 30 people

 View the guide to your citizenship ceremony [PDF].